 Traveling Forms are exercises that mimic the movements of animals.
 You’ll start with the “ABCs” – Ape, Beast and Crab – to get you going on these full body conditioning moves.
 The traveling forms are essentially how we move like animals to improve the function of the human animal.

 Switches and Transitions are dynamic movements that we perform one after the other, creating the “flow” of Animal Flow.
 You can transfer from one form to another or repeat the same one as a drill.
 Examples include the many variations for Underswitches, Side Kickthroughs, Front Kickthroughs, and Scorpions.

 Flow: Your Flow is where the real magic happens.
 You’ll combine the Animal Flow moves by linking them together in a fluid sequence, seamlessly transferring energy from one move to the next.
 Flows may be a choreographed sequence practiced over multiple sessions or may be created freestyle!

-I will follow up with an in-depth explanation as to why I was drawn to undertake this training and why I’d love to share it with you.
+For a more in-depth explanation as to why I was drawn to undertake this training and why I’d love to share it with you, head over to my blog page here.
 If your interest is already piqued then get in touch here!